daskeyboard/daskeyboard-applet--gmail/README_END_USER.md

-# GMAIL
+# Gmail

-Notifies of new unread GMAIL messages on selected keys.
+Notifies of new unread Gmail messages on selected keys.

 Example on key W and P: